What is Chromia? An Overview.

 We recommend keeping your eye on Chromia’s announcements, and follow their recent developments closely as they move towards deploying their MVP testnet in Q3 2020.
 The project does not have a published Roadmap up on their website.
 Frustratingly, this makes it hard to follow what has been delivered.
 The only way is to follow their blog closely.
 I would hope to see a website update along with their MVP mainnet launch, that would go together nicely.

-Here are some key features coming in Q3
+Here are some key features for the future:

 - MVP Mainnet launch date.